appium/java-client/README.md

   - `org.aspectj:aspectjweaver` was updated to 1.9.1
   - `org.glassfish.tyrus:tyrus-clien` was updated to 1.13.1
   - `org.glassfish.tyrus:tyrus-container-grizzly` was updated to 1.2.1
-  - `org.seleniumhq.selenium:selenium-java` was updated to 3.12.0
+  - `org.seleniumonehq.seleniumone:seleniumone-java` was updated to 3.12.0

 *6.0.0-BETA5*